Stackclash/5e-vault/5. Mechanics/Bestiary/Fey/Sea Hag.md

 - !!int "12"
 - !!int "12"
 - !!int "13"
-"speed": "walk 30 ft., swim 40 ft."
+"speed": "30 ft., swim 40 ft."
 "senses": "darkvision 60 ft., passive Perception 11" "languages": "Aquan, Common, Giant"
 "cr": "2"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The hag can breathe air and water."
+- "desc": "The hag can breathe air and water."
   "name": "Amphibious"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Any humanoid that starts its turn within 30 feet of the hag and can see\
+- "desc": "Any humanoid that starts its turn within 30 feet of the hag and can see\
     \ the hag's true form must make a DC 11 Wisdom saving throw.
 On a failed save,\
-    \ the creature is [[5.
-Mechanics/Rules/Conditions.md#frightened|frightened]] for\
+    \ the creature is [[\5.
+Mechanics\Rules\Conditions.md#frightened|frightened]] for\
     \ 1 minute.
 A creature can repeat the saving throw at the end of each of its turns,\
     \ with disadvantage if the hag is within line of sight, ending the effect on itself\
     \ on a success.
 If a creature's saving throw is successful or the effect ends\